flucoma/flucoma.org/pages/plenaries.md

 ##### 20–22 May 2019, University of Huddersfield

 > Attendees:
- Alex Harker, Andie Brown, Frederic Dufeu, Gerard Roma, Hans Tutschku, Jacob Hart, James Bradbury, John Burton, Lauren Hayes, Olivier Pasquet, Owen Green, Pierre Alexandre Tremblay, Rodrigo Constanzo, Sam Gillies, Sam Pluta.
+ Alex Harker, Andie Brown, Frederic Dufeu, Gerard Roma, Hans Tutschku, Jacob Hart, James Bradbury, Lauren Hayes, Leafcutter John, Olivier Pasquet, Owen Green, Pierre Alexandre Tremblay, Rodrigo Constanzo, Sam Gillies, Sam Pluta.

 This plenary was a hands-on affair, getting to grips with the affordances of the first toolkit, ahead of the first concert later in 2019.